 The following display as options within the DEVICES screen:

-- Uploads - Lists devices uploaded into KME by a reseller by default.
+- UPLOADS - Lists devices uploaded into KME by a reseller by default.
 No NFC devices display within the Uploads tab.
-Select View from the Details column to review the selected upload in greater detail and potentially configure or delete devices from the upload.
+Select View from the DETAILS column to review the selected upload in greater detail and potentially configure or delete devices from the upload.

-- Bulk Configure - Select BULK ACTIONS then Bulk Configure button to define and upload a .CSV file to bulk enroll up to 10,000 devices.
+- BULK CONFIGURE - Select BULK ACTIONS then the BULK CONFIGURE button to define and upload a .CSV file to bulk enroll up to 10,000 devices.
 The Bulk Configure screen contains CSV file format instructions to describe how the file should be formatted (327929874389,firstname.lastname@example.org,pwd12342) for user and passwords.
-Select Submit when completed to implement the updates.
+Select SUBMIT when completed to implement the updates.
 For more information, go to Approve devices.

 The MDM Profiles screen lists profiles that have been enrolled and assigned to end user devices as well as their current enrollment status.

-Optionally, Add, Edit or Delete profiles as needed from the ACTION drop-down menu.
 Profile names display as links to display profile information in greater detail.
 Profiles can be created or deleted directly from the MDM Profiles screen as your deployment needs require.
 For more information on creating and modifying profiles, go to Profile configuration.

 Refer to the Device Users screen to review a list of users to assign enrolled devices and streamline enrollment workflows.

 Select the ADD DEVICE USERS button as needed to create user IDs and passwords as needed prior to enrollment and device profile assignment.
-Additionally, use the ACTIONS drop-down menu to add, edit, remove or import users individually or import a CSV file with up to 10,000 users.
+Additionally, use the ACTIONS drop-down menu to remove or import users individually or import a CSV file with up to 10,000 users.
 For more information, go to Device Users.

 Refer to the DEVICES > All Devices screen to review the enrollment states of the devices in the enrollment queue.
 The devices states are also populated within the CSV file that can be generated from the bottom of the All Devices screen.